Find what is in your nature and follow it.

 I mainly work with porcelain clay and at times I wonder why!
 It has the least plasticity of all clay bodies, one has to let it dry veeerrrry slowly especially when making flatware like my butterknives, warpage is a reality no matter how well you roll it out, dry it and weight it down and it’s the most fragile in its raw state compared to all other clay bodies.

 But for all of that, after it’s been through the fire it transforms to the strongest of clay bodies and in its ceramic state, its beauty is unmistakably unique.
 Porcelain simply keeps me on my toes and, like my creativity, reminds me so much of our humanity.
-To get the best out of it, we need to respect it.
+To get the best out of it, we need to honour it.